buildbarn/bb-clientd/README.md

 To solve these issues, bb\_clientd implements a gRPC API named the Remote Output Service.
-Bazel can use this API to store the entire `bazel-out/` directory inside the FUSE file system.
+Bazel can use this API to store the entire `bazel-out/` directory inside the FUSE/NFSv4 file system.
 Every time Bazel needs to download a file from the Remote Execution service, it calls into a `BatchCreate()` gRPC method. bb\_clientd implements this method by creating lazy-loading files, just like the ones in the "cas" directory.
 This means that you can enjoy the performance improvements of "Remote Builds without the Bytes", but not with the restrictions that it currently imposes.